-Because mutation is an important ingredient of selection theory, the replicator equations have been extended.
-The replicator-mutator equations extend the replicator equations to include mutation by adding a probability that individuals spontaneously switch from one strategy to another (Bürger [1998], Page and Nowak [2002]).
-These replicator-mutator dynamics have been used to model a variety of systems in biology (Komarova [2004]), including autocatalytic reaction networks (Stadler and Schuster [1992]), and the evolution of language, where strategies represent different grammars (Nowak et al. [2001]).
-They are of interest in the context of multi-agent system dynamics as they have been used recently to model the dynamics of social networks (Olfati-Saber [2007], Hussein [2009]) and wireless multi-agent networks (Tembine et al. [2010], Wang and Hussein [2010]).
-Further, under certain conditions the replicator-mutator dynamics represent models of decisionmaking dynamics in networked multi-agent systems where agents decide among n choices (strategies).
-In this setting, replication captures imitation of successful strategies and mutation captures errors in imitation.
+The replicator-mutator equations from evolutionary dynamics model replication of a finite set of n strategies in terms of their relative fitnesses and mutation in terms of a probability of spontaneous switches of strategies (Bürger [1998], Page and Nowak [2002]).
+These dynamics have been used to model a variety of systems in biology (Komarova [2004]), including autocatalytic reaction networks (Stadler and Schuster [1992]), and the evolution of language, where strategies represent different grammars (Nowak et al. [2001]).
+They have also been used recently to model the dynamics of social networks (Olfati-Saber [2007], Hussein [2009]) and wireless multi-agent networks (Tembine et al. [2010], Wang and Hussein [2010]).
+Under certain conditions these dynamics represent models of decision-making dynamics in networked multi-agent systems where agents decide among n choices: replication captures imitation of successful strategies and mutation captures errors.